bogdanfinn/helheim-go/Readme.md

 On Ubuntu (amd64) it is `helheim-0.8.7-py38-linux.x86_64.tar.gz`.
 On Windows (amd64) it is `helheim-0.8.7-py38-windows.x86_64.tar.gz`.

-Install helheim by running `python setup.py install` in the projects root directory or just `pip install -U helheim-0.8.7-py38-darwin.x86_64.tar.gz` (with the correct package name)
+Install helheim by running `python setup.py install` in the projects root directory.
+This will install all the required dependencies for helheim.
+After installation of dependencies you are able to install helheim / make updates by just running `pip install -U helheim-0.8.7-py38-darwin.x86_64.tar.gz` (with the correct package name)

 Now build the cffi library as described in python example 3.
 Navigate inside the directory and run:
 `python build-cffi.py`.
 In my case `python3 build-cffi.py`